genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 There is a separate wrapper, `JvmRun` for Java main class scripts.

 ## GetAutoIncrementCount
 This gets the current auto increment INT values defined in dictionaries for all the sequences in the system.
-The values can be printed on screen or written to a file so they can be reused by the `SetAutoIncrement` script (see below).
+By default, the values aer printed on screen (to the terminal), but they can be written to a file so they can be reused by the `SetAutoIncrement` script (see below).

 :::warning
 Stop all your application's processes before using this command.